It’s National Chocolate Chip Cookie Day, when we celebrate the gooey, melty, nourish-your-soul goodness of this American staple.

 Above is a video that’ll tell you exactly how to proceed.

-Below is the story how these cookies came to be.
+Below is the story of how these cookies came to be.

 The classic Nestle chocolate chip cookie originates from a tale of chance at a lodge in Whitman, Massachusetts — the Toll House Inn — owned by Ruth Wakefield and her husband.
 The inn was purposed for road-weary travelers who needed a good night’s sleep and some food.

-Wakefield made all the meals at served at the inn.
-One day, while baking a batch of Butter Drop Do cookies, she added chopped up bits from a Nestle semi-sweet chocolate bar.
+Wakefield made all of the meals served at the inn.
+One day, while baking a batch of Butter Drop Do cookies, she added chopped-up bits from a Nestle semi-sweet chocolate bar.
 She thought it would create solid chocolate cookies.
-But, that didn’t go as planned, and a star was born.
+But that didn’t go as planned, and a star was born.

 The chocolate chip cookie, originally called the “Toll House Crunch Cookie,” recipe was published in a Boston newspaper and quickly became one of America’s favorites, according to Nestle.

-Wakefield is also the reason Nestle broke their traditional chocolate bar into smaller pieces — 160 to be exact — making the chocolate easier to work with.
+Wakefield is also the reason Nestle broke its traditional chocolate bar into smaller pieces — 160, to be exact — making the chocolate easier to work with.
 You probably know these pieces as “morsels.”